We look ahead to Saturday's clash.

 Click here to bet now.

-Fans outside of the UK and Ireland can watch Saturday's game with Birmingham City live on LUTV, with pre-match build up and post match interviews and analysis.
-Fans in the UK and Ireland can listen to live commentary with Thom Kirwin and Eddie Gray on LUTV.
-Build up will begin from 2:00pm.
+Supporters can listen to live commentary with Thom Kirwin and Eddie Gray on LUTV.
+Build up will begin from 11:30am.
 Click here to subscribe now.